 What Is Zwift?

-If you don’t have a smart turbo trainer, you need to attach speed and cadence sensors on your indoor bike or basic / dumb trainer so you can connect to the app, allowing it to measure your efforts.
+If you don’t have a smart turbo trainer, you need to attach speed and cadence sensors on your indoor bike or basic / dumb trainer so you can connect to the app, allowing it to measure your efforts and give you live speed data as you ride.

 Wahoo Speed & Cadence Sensors

-If you are looking to get these sensors, the Wahoo Speed & Cadence Sensors are what I’ve been recommending.
-You can buy them as a bundle from Amazon, usually with Prime delivery too.
+If you are looking to get some wireless sensors, the Wahoo Speed & Cadence Sensors are what I’ve been recommending.
+You can buy them as a bundle from Amazon*, usually with Prime delivery too.

-These speed & cadence devices connect to your phone via Bluetooth 4.0 technology.
+These speed & cadence devices connect to your phone via Bluetooth wireless technology (4.0).

 As the sensors connect to any cycling apps (like Sufferfest, RGT, Strava etc), it becomes easy to monitor your cycling progress whatever training program you choose.